Rigidity of CMC hypersurfaces in 5-and 6-manifolds: Introduction

 \subsection{Acknowledgements}

-The first author is supported by a Science grant (YA24XKRC00010) by Beijing Jiaotong University.
-We would like to thank Prof. Xianzhe Dai, Prof. Martin Li, Prof. Guofang Wei and Prof. Rugang Ye for their interest in this work.
+We would like to thank Prof. Xianzhe Dai, Prof. Martin Li, Prof. Guofang Wei and Prof. Rugang Ye for their interests in this work.
+The first author is supported by NSFC No. 12401058 and the Talent Fund of Beijing Jiaotong University No. 2024XKRC008.
+The second author is supported by a Simons Travel Grant.